 Continuation of Coverage through COBRA

 Continuation of your group health benefits as provided by the Consolidated Omnibus Budget Reconciliation Act of 1986 is available for employees, spouses, and dependents after certain qualifying events occur.
-Additional information including cost and application for applying for coverage is available at the Payroll and Employee Benefits office.
+Additional information including cost and application for applying for coverage is available at Payroll & Employee Benefits.

 Continuation of Coverage through Family Medical Leave Act